CitrineInformatics/citrine-python/docs/source/data_extraction.rst

   * :class:`~citrine.gemtables.variables.IngredientIdentifierByProcessTemplateAndName`: for the id of the material being used in an ingredient, which can be used as a key for looking up that input material
   * :class:`~citrine.gemtables.variables.IngredientIdentifierInOutput`: for the id of a material used in an ingredient between the terminal material and a given set of processes (useful for ingredients used in multiple processes)
   * :class:`~citrine.gemtables.variables.IngredientLabelByProcessAndName`: for a boolean that indicates whether an ingredient is assigned a given label
-  * :class:`~citrine.gemtables.variables.IngredientLabelsSetByProcessAndName`: for the set of labels applied to an ingredient in a process
+  * :class:`~citrine.gemtables.variables.IngredientLabelsSetByProcessAndName`: for the set of labels belonging to an ingredient in a process
-  * :class:`~citrine.gemtables.variables.IngredientLabelsSetInOutput`: for the set of labels applied to an ingredient between the terminal material and a given set of processes (useful for ingredients used in multiple processes)
+  * :class:`~citrine.gemtables.variables.IngredientLabelsSetInOutput`: for the set of labels belonging to an ingredient between the terminal material and a given set of processes (useful for ingredients used in multiple processes)

 * Compound Variables